ttocs8/Projects/README.md

 # Projects
-These are personal projects done in free time
+These are personal projects done in free time and final projects for courses